ALFRED JAMES UPTON 1897–1918

 Note: In Field Punishment Number Two, the prisoner was placed in fetters and handcuffs but was not attached to a fixed object and was still able to march with his unit.
 This was a relatively tolerable punishment.
 The soldier was also subjected to hard labour and loss of pay.
 (Wikipedia)

 17.2.18: Transferred to West Yorkshire Regiment and posted to 2/7th Battalion.
 New service number 53139

 Date illegible: battalion disbanded and posted to 1/7 Bn

 13.10.18: Died of wounds,

-Next of kin: James Upton (father) who received a 5/- weekly allowance according to Pension record card
+Next of kin: James Upton (father) who received a 5/- weekly allowance from 3.5.20 according to Pension record card

 Total Military Service: June 1916–October 1918